 - It is recommended that you perform these intervals in sequence using the prescribed rest time, but the intervals themselves may not take up the entire time frame.
 Use the main interval intensity range to pace yourself before and after the sub-interval sets.

 - Each interval duration is programmed into the workout, so when you download it and upload it to your head unit, it will automatically complete each lap and advance you to the next step.

 - Intervals can be set to a certain duration or distance, depending on the workout objective.

-- A rep cycle is slightly different type of repetition that gives a set duration to complete the prescription, then repeats at the end of the time period, rather than including a set distance/duration along with a set distance/duration of rest.
+- A rep cycle is a slightly different type of repetition that gives a set duration to complete the prescription, then repeats at the end of the time period, rather than including a set distance/duration along with a set distance/duration of rest.
 For example, a rep cycle may suggest running 1 mile at your threshold running pace every 10 minutes.
 After completing the distance, you can choose your own pace to recover until the time completes and you begin your next effort.

-- Power: Power target in watts
+- Power: Power target in watts.

-- Heart rate: Heart rate target in BPM
+- Heart rate: Heart rate target in BPM.

-- Cadence (optional): Suggested cadence target in RPM
+- Cadence (optional): Suggested cadence target in RPM.

-- RPE: Prescribed intensity in rate of perceived effort
+- RPE: Prescribed intensity in rate of perceived effort.

 - Pace: Target pace in minutes per mi/km or yd/meter (depending on the unit selection in your account).